NeerajGupta23/smartContactManager/README.md

 # smartContactManager
-website for contact manager which store and manipulate constacts
+website for contact manager which store and manipulate contacts